pvcraven/web-development-class/source/assignments/07_php_include/php_include.rst

 * A link to your web site's AWS server where this is working.
 Don't give me a "localhost" or "file" link, obviously.
-* A link to the GitHub project on the web, showing the index.php file .
-(A link to the web page, not a link to clone it.)
+* A link to the GitHub project on the web, showing the index.php file.
+  (A link to the web page,
+  not a link to clone it.)
 Make sure it is a link to YOUR GitHub, not someone else's.